double-speak/doublespeak.github.io/_poems_2022/morituri.md

   tender heart trembles! \n\nO, give him now \nIn thy last glowing kiss \nUnwavering strength, \nEternal youth! \nEre the night spreads a black shroud \nAnd Orion keeps wake! \n"
-note: "<p><em>Morituri</em>, published by Brand in his magazine <em>Der Eigene</em>
+note: "<p>“Morituri,” published by Brand in his magazine <em>Der Eigene</em> in 1898,
-  in 1898, is a homoerotic poem wherein the narrator begs the sun to provide love, strength, and youth to his lover.
+  is a homoerotic poem wherein the narrator begs the sun to provide love, strength, and youth to his lover.
 This is consistent with the glorification of health and strength, especially of the nude body, found in illustrations throughout <em>Der Eigene</em>, including the one accompanying the original poem.
 Of note here is that Brand and his colleagues often described homosexuality as <em>Liebe zwischen Freunden</em>, or “love between friends,” so the romance is implicit even without the mention of